The Short Answer

 Dusk-to-Dark Transitions

-Honest Limitations in Night Mode
+What Are the Honest Limitations in Night Mode?

-- Fast movement at night: Low-light exposure requires longer shutter windows, which means fast-moving subjects blur in very dark conditions.
+- Fast movement at night: low-light exposure needs longer shutter windows, so fast-moving subjects blur in very dark conditions.
 Stabilization helps, but motion blur at night is physics, not a camera flaw.

-Tips for Getting the Best Night Footage From the SJ30
+Tips for Getting the Best Night Footage

 - Shoot at 4K/30fps in night mode for the best balance of resolution and light gathering